 In order to feel the taste of German food-related idioms, let’s take a couple of them and explore their history.

-Das ist Käse (English: It is cheese)
+Das ist Käse (English: That is cheese)

 Meaning: something makes no sense.